Let’s Work on Keeping Our Thoughts Inside Our Heads

 The Quote I’m Keeping

-I’ve started saying it to myself now.
+I’ve started saying it to myself every time I sit down to write.

 “Let’s work on keeping our thoughts inside of our heads.”